PTK12/discord-language-bot/README.md

 ```bash
 pip install requirements.txt
 ```
-Then edit the `.env.template` file to add your discord bot token then save as `.env` Run `main.py` and you're set!
+Then edit the `.env.template` file to add your discord bot token then save as `.env`.

+Run `main.py` and you're set!

 # About